-You probably don’t remember the day you learned to walk.
-But you can bet it was exciting to put one foot in front of the other and cross the room.
-Luckily, we have only 2 feet to move.
-What’s it like to have 4 legs like a horse, or 6 like an insect, or 8 like a crab?
-If we people number our feet 1 and 2, walking is just 1, 2, 1, 2.
+We people are lucky we have only 2 feet to move.
+What’s it like to have 4 legs, or 6 or 8?
+If we number our feet 1 and 2, walking is just 1, 2, 1, 2.
 For a horse it’s trickier: with front left/right feet 1 and 2 and back left/right feet 3 and 4, a horse’s steps are 3, 1, 4, 2, then 3 again.
-An insect walk cycle mixes it up: the very back left and very front left step at the same time as the middle right leg.
-Then on the next step, the back right, front right, and middle left all step together.
-In what order does a crab or spider move its legs?
-Let’s find out how they keep from tripping over themselves.
+An insect mixes it up even more: the front left, middle right and back left legs step together, then the other three legs step.
+So what does a crab or spider do?
+Let’s learn the dance steps!

 Wee ones: Who has more legs, a horse with 4 or a ladybug with 6?